-Unfortunately, the current social climate hasn’t given us much choice on this one but staying at home will definitely give us a little more power over this virus.
-Also, importantly, it affords us time for more connection and grounding, like fertilising our garden, cleaning out an old closet, or de-cluttering the third draw down in the kitchen that’s filled with things you haven’t used for years (come on, you know you have one too).
+While restrictions have eased and we are able to move about more freely, staying at home affords us time for more connection and grounding, such as fertilising our gardens, cleaning out an old closet, or de-cluttering the third draw down in the kitchen that’s filled with things you haven’t used for years (come on, you know you have one too).
 Why not start a veggie patch?
 Or if your green thumb is more on the brown side, start an herb patch, or a succulent garden.

 - Set Smaller Goals

 New Year’s resolutions frequently fail because we immediately cease the activity in question on New Year’s Day, with the intention of never picking it up again.
 I’ve always found that a little weird.
 Why not ease up on it slowly?

 Say for instance, you’re hooked on a TV show or video game, but you realise you want to stop spending 30 minutes of your day, five days a week watching it.
 Instead of completely stopping straight away, why not try to go a week without watching it or playing it (or any TV for that matter).
 Once you see how much spare time you have, you may just fall into the habit of keeping the TV off and doing more productive or restful things around your home.
 Then, if you do want to catch up with your show or game, you can binge on it one cold rainy day in the middle of winter without feeling an ounce of guilt!

 Why not try a monthly challenge?
 It might be to cook a new recipe each night, eat plant-based for a month, watch a compelling documentary once a week for a month, or go to bed before 9pm?
 Who knows … one of them may stick and become a regular habit or hobby.